sophiajw/adl4cv/README.md

 # adl4cv
-Advances Deep Learning for Computer Vision
+Advanced Deep Learning for Computer Vision

 Our project: